abhishekabhi789/GCS_for_Tasker/README.md

 - #### Keep seeing the message 'Waiting for the Barcode UI module to be downloaded' whenever trying to scan a code.
   > This means the device doesn't have the scanner modules, and Google Play Service will try to download the module.
 Allow some time and ensure network connectivity to complete the download.
 The download task is hidden and handled by Google Play Services.
-If the issue persists, check [network troubleshooting](#-Scanner-module-not-downloading).
+If the issue persists, check [Scanner module not downloading](#scanner-module-not-downloading).

 - #### Code Scanned but no response from Tasker.
   >- Try a different code to make sure the tasker setup is correct.